aces/Loris-MRI/docs/scripts_md/DICOM.md

 Returns the sort index.

+RETURNS: sort index

 ### value($gp, $el)

 Return value of the element at (group, element).

 INPUT: group, element

-RETURNS value of the element
+RETURNS: value of the element

 ### field($gp, $el, $fieldname)